Uberspace/manual/source/mail-domains.rst

   Because the records are set up in your custom domain (here ``example.com``) you can check from any system if they are correct.
-But keep in mind, that the DNS system may need up to 2 hours to refresh after you adjusted your records.
+But keep in mind, that the DNS system may need a while – depending on the previous record's Time to Live (TTL) value – to refresh after you adjusted your records.

 check MX record
 ---------------